 HOW TO EXECUTE THIS DPA:

-To complete this DPA, please click here to download and execute the DPA and Standard Contractual Clauses.
-Send completed and signed DPA to Digital.ai by email to firstname.lastname@example.org.
+To complete this DPA, please email [email protected].
 Upon receipt of a validly completed DPA by Digital.ai, such DPA shall become legally binding.

 Data Processing Addendum